Chaitanyatalla/NeighborFit-Project-Assignment/README.md

 # NeighborFit - Neighborhood Lifestyle Matching Application

+I Done with the help of "SpringBoot Java"

 ## Project Overview

 NeighborFit is a full-stack Java web application that solves the neighborhood-lifestyle matching problem through systematic research, data analysis, and algorithmic thinking.
 The application matches users with neighborhoods based on their lifestyle preferences, demographic characteristics, and location requirements.